tanvir-ahmed-m4/com0com/ReadMe.txt

    port with CreateFile("CNCA0", ...).
 GetLastError() returns ERROR_FILE_NOT_FOUND.
 A. You must prefix name with the special characters "\\.\".
 Try to open the port with CreateFile("\\\\.\\CNCA0", ...).

+Q. My application hangs during its startup when it sends anything to one paired COM port.
+The only way to unhang it is to start HyperTerminal, which is connected to the other paired COM port.
+I didn't have this problem with physical serial ports.
+A. Your application can hang because receive buffer overrun is disabled by default.
+You can fix the problem by enabling receive buffer overrun for the receiving port.
+Also, to prevent some flow control issues you need to enable baud rate emulation for the sending port.
+So, if your application use port CNCA0 and other paired port is CNCB0, then add the following to the registry:

+[HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\com0com\Parameters\CNCB0]
+"EmuOverrun"=dword:FFFFFFFF
+[HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\com0com\Parameters\CNCA0]
+"EmuBR"=dword:FFFFFFFF